aabenoja/graphql-presentation/slides.md

 > GraphQL is unappologetically driven by the requirements of views

 Note: We're not referring to the data we get back, but the query itself.
 We define what we get back when we ask for the household members section.
+We let these needs drive the design of our GraphQL schema.

 ----

-### Strongly Types
+### Strongly Typed

+> ...and the server can make certain guarantees about the shape and nature of the response

+Note: When we ask for a to-do list, we know we are getting back a to-do list, no "if"s, "and"s or "but"s about it.
+We know what properties our to-do list will have, and what the properties of those properties are (if any).

 ----